 Chicken brine in a pot with a whole chicken, lemons, herbs and spices.

 I always get anxious about cooking large items of poultry like whole chickens and turkeys.
 It’s just so easy to either overcook the birds until they’re dry as a bone, or undercook them so they’re raw in the middle.
-This chicken brine infuses a whole bird with tons of flavor and helps to keep it from drying out in the oven.
+This chicken brine infuses a whole bird with tons of flavor and moisture and helps protect it from drying out in the oven!
 Brined chicken is the best chicken you’ll ever eat!

 Ingredients including honey, lemon, herbs, spices and garlic.